RedMage1993/ObservationDemo/README.md

 I don't necessarily believe that one should use MVVM.

 SwiftUI is becoming something where it may not make the most sense.

+Switch to the model-view branch for a demo that uses MV.